Andrewabenga/Project-13/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+- List the IP addresses of the machines you are monitoring: Web-1 10.0.0.5 Web-2 10.0.0.6 Web-3 10.0.0.7 ELK-Server 10.1.0.4

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+- Specify which Beats you successfully installed: Filebeat and Metricbeat were installed successfully

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
+-In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._

+- Filebeat monitors the log files or location that you specify, collect log events and forwards them either to Elasticsearch or Logstach
+- Metricbeat records the metric and statistics such as up time that it collect and ships them to the output that being specify, such as Elasticsearch or Logstach.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the Playbook file to /etc/Ansible
-- Update the _____ file to include...
+- Update the hosts file to include the VM's client IP addresses 10.0.0.5 - 10.0.0.7 Ansible_python_interpreter=/urs/bin/python3
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to 10.0..0.5 and curl localhost/setup.php  to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_